nicholaschen09/link-health-scanner/README.md

 - Collects `href`/`src` attributes for anchors, images, stylesheets, and scripts.
 - Flags HTTP 4xx/5xx responses, network failures, and redirect chains.
 - Detects outdated pages via `Last-Modified` headers, old years appearing in the body, and stale phrases (`"under construction"`, `"coming soon"`, etc.).
-- Spots unused/orphan internal pages that nothing links to, including URLs from `sitemap.xml` that never surfaced during the crawl.
+- Spots unused/orphan internal pages that nothing links to, and highlights `sitemap.xml` entries that never surfaced during the crawl.
 - Outputs a text summary by default or full JSON for downstream tooling.

 ### Installation